‘Am the Cyanide’ Is Not Confirmed as a Mental Disorder

-The possible serial murders of 13 deaths and one survivor, that one pregnant woman named “Am the Cyanide” could be the suspect, have been shocking Thai society all this week.
+The possibility of 13 deaths and one survivor, with a pregnant woman labelled “Am the Cyanide” as the suspect, has shocked Thai society all week.

-One of the most common questions in this case is how one woman could cause such heartless crimes.
-The issues of psychology have also been discussed.
+One of the most frequently asked issues in this case is how a woman could commit such horrific crimes.
+Psychology difficulties have also been considered.

 Dr. Amporn Benjaponpitak, the Director-General of the Department of Mental Health, told reporters regarding the issue of continuous homicide, the “Am The Cyanide” case, which has been reported that the suspect had received treatment at the Galayani Vadhana Institute of Mental Health, a psychiatric diagnostic and treatment centre.